 The old, legendary San Mamés has disappeared, but Bilbao is still a wonderful football city.
-With a beautiful new stadium, lovely football courts, lots of football bars and the Palacio de Ibaigane, the most beautiful head quarter of Spain.
+With a beautiful new stadium, lovely football courts, lots of football bars and the Palacio de Ibaigane, the most beautiful headquarter in Spain.

 A stadium as a postcard

-Football romantics still talk wistful about the old San Mamés (1913-2013), één of the most atmospheric and intimidating stadiums of Spain.
-But close to where it once was, has risen a stadium which is great as well.
-Walk to the other side of river Estuary and enjoy the wonderful view, with the stadium rising high above the houses close to the river.
-The enlightened, futuristic façade reminds a bit of the Allianz Arena of Bayern Munich, but this location is really better.
-From the inside, there's a lot of atmosphere as well: Athletic has even for Spanish standards a very fiery fan base.
+Football romantics still talk wistfully about the old San Mamés (1913-2013), one of the most atmospheric and intimidating stadiums in Spain.
+Nearby the former stadium, a new and great stadium has arisen from the ground.
+Walk to the other side of the River Estuary and enjoy the wonderful view, with the stadium rising high above the houses close to the river.
+The enlightened, futuristic facade is reminiscent of the Allianz Arena of Bayern Munich, but the location of San Mamés is much better.
+From the inside, there's a good atmosphere: Athletic has even by Spanish standards a very fiery fan base.

 Great designed museum

-In Bilbao you also go to the famous Guggenheim Museum, which is two kilometres east of San Mamés along the same river.
-But also the 'Athletic Club Museoa' is worth a visit, under the stadium at the side of the river.
+When you're in Bilbao, you will probably go to the famous Guggenheim Museum, which is two kilometres east of San Mamés along the same river.
+But don't forget about the 'Athletic Club Museoa', under the stadium at the side of the river.
 The club's museum is beautifully designed and has trophies, shirts and lots of interactive options.

 A street named after one of the greats

-The street behind San Mamés is the Paseo Rafael Moreno "Pitxitxi", named after Pichichi, a legendary former player of the 10s and 20s of last century.
-About at this street was the old San Mamés located as well, which was lovely called La Catedral by the fans.
+The street behind San Mamés is the Paseo Rafael Moreno "Pitxitxi", named after Pichichi, a legendary former player of the 1910s and 1920s.
+On this street, the old San Mamés was located as well, which was also known as La Catedral among the fans.

 Lovely football courts

-That Bilbao is a true football city is something you see at the tons of tiny football courts and small stadiums spread all over the city.
-Some of them are the Campo Futbol Elorrieta, Campo de Futbol de Mallona and Etxezuriko Futbol Zelaia.
-The last one, across the river at San Mamés has the most beautiful location and offers a great view of the city.
-The pitch is from artificial turf, like mostly in Spain.
-Normally not our preferred option, but for decades Spanish teams played at gravel, because of the climate.
-Then we prefer the artificial turf.
+That Bilbao is a true football city is something you see in the enormous amounts of tiny football courts and small stadiums spread all over the city, including Campo Futbol Elorrieta, Campo de Futbol de Mallona and Etxezuriko Futbol Zelaia.
+The latter one, across the river at San Mamés, has the most beautiful location and offers a great view of the city.
+The pitch is artificial, like most in Spain.
+Normally not our preferred option, but because of the climate Spanish teams played on gravel for decades.
+So after all, artificial turfs ain't that bad.

 A dazzling head quarter

-An absolute must-see for football fans in Bilbao: the Palacio de Ibaigane in the heart of the city.
-This beautiful building in neo-Basque style of architech Gregorio Ibbareche is since 1988 the head quarter of Athletic.
+An absolute must-see for football fans in Bilbao: The Palacio de Ibaigane in the heart of the city.
+This beautiful building in the neo-Basque style of architect Gregorio Ibbareche is since 1988 the headquarter of Athletic.
 From the inside, there's a lot of wood and stained glass.
-All important meetings and gatherings of the club are here, but also several compartiments of the club work at the three levels of the building.
-The flower garden is in the club colors, the crest is immured above the door and in the garden the club flag is waving.
+It's the place where all important meetings and gatherings of the club are, but also where several departments of the club work.
+The flower garden is in the club colours, the crest is shown above the door and in the garden the club flag is proudly waving in the wind.

 Food and drinks in football scenes

-Typical for a real football city: in Bilbao there's lots of places where you can eat and drink in a real football decor.
+Typical for a real football city: In Bilbao there are lots of places where you can eat and drink in proper football decor.
 We advise 'Peña Athletic del Casco Viejo', a great diner slash fan café in the heart of town, at the Pilota Kalea 7.
-Basque specialties for a good price, with lots of Athletic pictures and souvenirs on the wall.
+Basque specialities for a good price, with lots of Athletic pictures and souvenirs on the wall.

-Also nice: Bar Athletic close to San Mamés, a small cocktail bar.
-A little further you find Gol Taberna, a charming small football café when fans love to come.
+Other tips: a small cocktail bar called Bar Athletic is close to San Mamés.
+A little further you find Gol Taberna, a charming small football café where fans love to come.

 A little outside of the town, in the hills south of Bilbao, you have the Athletic Taberna at the Pagasarribidea Bidea.
 It's a little bit obscure and run-down, so check if it's still open.

-In San Mamés you can also find La Campa de los Ingleses, a beautiful designed sports bar.
+In San Mamés you can also find La Campa de los Ingleses, a beautifully designed sports bar.

 Tickets

 You can buy tickets for matches in San Mamés on the club's official site.
-Don't be shocked of the prices for matches which are a little further ahead in the future, that means that only the sale of VIP-tickets has started yet.
-The regular sale will start later.
+Don't be shocked by the prices for upcoming matches that are not in the near future.
+These huge prices mean that only the sale of VIP tickets has started.
+The regular sale, usually, starts a bit later.

 How to get there

-There's barely parking space around San Mamés.
-No, to this stadium you come by foot or with public transport.
+There's barely any parking space around San Mamés.
+You have to come by foot or by public transport.
 Luckily the metro of Bilbao runs nearly under the stadium.
-Srtop Santimami/San Mamés is with the metro just a couple of minutes away from the city centre.
+The station Santimami/San Mamés is with the metro just a couple of minutes away from the city centre.

 Images: Shutterstock, BSR Agency